James Buchanan: Inauguration

-Historians agree that the Court decision was a major disaster because it dramatically inflamed tensions, leading to the Civil War.
-In 2022, historian David W. Blight argues that the year 1857 was, "the great pivot on the road to disunion...largely because of the Dred Scott case, which stoked the fear, distrust and conspiratorial hatred already common in both the North and the South to new levels of intensity."
+Historians agree that the court decision was a major disaster because it dramatically inflamed tensions, leading to the Civil War.
+In 2022, historian David W. Blight argued that the year 1857 was, "the great pivot on the road to disunion ... largely because of the Dred Scott case, which stoked the fear, distrust and conspiratorial hatred already common in both the North and the South to new levels of intensity."

 Personnel

 Cabinet and administration

 As his inauguration approached, Buchanan sought to establish an obedient, harmonious cabinet to avoid the in-fighting that had plagued Andrew Jackson's administration.
-He chose four Southerners and three Northerners, the latter of whom were all considered to be doughfaces (Southern sympathizers).
+The cabinet's composition had to do justice to the proportional representation within the party and between the regions of the country.
+Buchanan first worked on this task in Wheatland until he traveled to the capital in January 1857.
+There, like many other guests at the National Hotel, he contracted severe dysentery, from which he did not fully recover until several months later.
+Dozens of those who fell ill died, including Buchanan's nephew and private secretary Eskridge Lane.

+The cabinet selection was disastrous, with four Southern ministers being large-scale slaveholders who later became loyal to the Confederate States of America.
+Secretary of the Treasury Howell Cobb was considered the greatest political talent in the Cabinet, while the three department heads from the northern states were all considered to be doughfaces.
 His objective was to dominate the cabinet, and he chose men who would agree with his views.
+Buchanan had a troubled relationship with his vice president from the beginning, when he did not receive him during his inaugural visit but referred him to his niece and First Lady, which Breckinridge never forgave him for and saw as disrespectful.
+He left out the influential Stephen A. Douglas, who had made Buchanan's nomination possible by resigning at the National Convention the previous year, when filling the post.
 Concentrating on foreign policy, he appointed the aging Lewis Cass as Secretary of State.
-Buchanan's appointment of Southerners and their allies alienated many in the North, and his failure to appoint any followers of Stephen A. Douglas divided the party.
+Buchanan's appointment of Southerners and their allies alienated many in the North, and his failure to appoint any followers of Douglas divided the party.
 Outside of the cabinet, he left in place many of Pierce's appointments but removed a disproportionate number of Northerners who had ties to Democratic opponents Pierce or Douglas.
-In that vein, he soon alienated their ally and his vice president, Breckinridge; the latter therefore played little role in the administration.